cfo vs finance director

 Strategic Decision-Making

-• CFOs are more involved in strategic decision-making processes within an organization.
-They collaborate with other executives and provide financial insights to drive business growth, evaluate investment opportunities, and assess financial risks.
+CFOs are more enmeshed in strategic decision making pertaining to an organization.
+They tend to work in tandem with other executives as they consult over matters of business growth, investment opportunities, and financial risks.

 External Relations